OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/lab.md

         [JsonProperty(PropertyName = "resource")]
         public string Resource { get; set; }

-        // The date and time when the webhooks subscription expires.
+        // The date and time when the webhook subscription expires.
         // The time is in UTC, and can be up to three days from the time of subscription creation.
-        [JsonProperty(PropertyName = "subscriptionExpirationDateTime")]
+        [JsonProperty(PropertyName = "expirationDateTime")]
         public DateTimeOffset?
 ExpirationDateTime { get; set; }

-        // The unique identifier for the webhooks subscription.
+        // The unique identifier for the webhook subscription.
-        [JsonProperty(PropertyName = "subscriptionId")]
+        [JsonProperty(PropertyName = "id")]
         public string Id { get; set; }
     }